For the 250th anniversary of Captain Cook’s voyage of discovery the NZSO commissioned a series of works by New Zealand composers.

 At the insistence of Joseph Banks, a British naturalist, Tupaia joined the Endeavour voyage and played a vital role upon their landing in New Zealand, particularly in his ability to communicate with Māori due to similarities between Polynesian languages.

 On board the Endeavour, Tupaia transcribed his extensive memorised geography of the Pacific using newly acquired cartographical skills.
 Although this surviving Chart of Islands has the appearance of a Western map, the positions of the 74 islands are based on a series of Polynesian island compasses relative to a central island (Tupaia’s home, Ra’iatea), rather than cardinal points; with distances based on sailing durations.

 This fascinating record of cultural and navigational interaction inspired my compositional process, particularly in terms of the concept of notation as ‘mapping’ or ‘transcription of space’.
 My work, Tupaia, also draws inspiration from the idea of celestial navigation: the constant and gradual shift in perspective necessary to perceive the ‘rise and fall’ of stars, and ultimately to move forward.” ~ Salina Fisher

-Tupaia played by NZ Symphony Orchestra conducted by Edo de Waart was recorded 21 April 2018, Michael Fowler Centre, Wellington by RNZ Concert.
+'Tupaia' played by New Zealand Symphony Orchestra conducted by Edo de Waart was recorded 21 April 2018, in the Michael Fowler Centre, Wellington by RNZ Concert.